-Imagine you’ve just found your dream home, and then miraculously, you even manage to win the red hot bidding war to buy it.
-Trouble is, you’re still waiting for the sale on your current home to close, so money is tight.
+Imagine you’ve just found your dream home but are still waiting for the sale on your current home to close.
+Money is tight.
 Where will you find the down payment so quickly?

 Bridge financing can help ease the transition between selling your old home and buying a new one.
 If you haven’t reached the closing date of your current home by the time you want to buy a new one, a bridge mortgage allows you to use the equity from your existing home to pay the down payment on your next home.